 every 180 calendar days for persons 21 years of age and older.

+Note: Providers must follow the same process that is used for initial authorization for reauthorization of services at the specified intervals indicated above (i.e., every 90 or 180 calendar days, as applicable).

 Prior to the expiration of the authorization period, or depletion of the amount of services authorized, providers must:

 Determine whether the person continues to need mental health rehabilitative services; and